EOSIO/spec-repo/eep-draft_regions.md

   on it can also be compromised.
 * Untrusted off-chain oracles forward events, along with Merkle proofs.
 Contracts would have to consume resources verifying these proofs.
+* A cache of recent actions (identified by hash) can be asserted to exist from other regions without need of Merkle proofs.
+To validate this, it is critical that producers run all regions, but non-producers can assume that all asserted hashes are valid and therefore run just a subset of the regions.
 * The system could provide message queues.
 If a contract on region A posts a message to a contract on region B, that message would become available to B on the next block.
   This isn't a form of deferred transactions.
 Instead, B would have to poll for messages.